tmward/pyask/README.md

 I created various convenience functions which ask users common questions.
 All these convenience functions take the same arguments as `ask()`, but some may require additional arguments (see below).
+All the convenience functions are available at the top level of the package (as in, can be called with `pyask.decimal` rather than `pyask.numeric.decimal`.

 ## Number convenience functions in `pyask.numeric`